 The test laboratory used shall be organized and operated according to ISO 17025.
 All test equipment used for measurement shall be calibrated in accordance with ISO 17025 (or as defined or recommended by the manufacturer) traceable to NIST, PTB or other equivalent national standard laboratory.
-The test equipment, test setups and test procedures used shall be documented in lab procedures, especially if they differ from those specified in this standard.
+The test equipment, test setups and test procedures used shall be documented in lab procedures.
 DaimlerChrysler reserves the right to inspect the laboratory and the lab procedures.
-The CG lab procedures (see References) are an example of the information that should be included.